unklnik/bitty_knight/README.md

 Installation instructions are on the Go-Raylib page https://github.com/gen2brain/raylib-go

-if you need help with Raylib then Discord is the best choice https://discord.gg/raylib otherwise Reddit https://www.reddit.com/r/raylib
+If you need help with Raylib then Discord is the best choice https://discord.gg/raylib otherwise Reddit https://www.reddit.com/r/raylib

+*All assets used are credited in the text file in the etc/ folder - please support indie game art*

 **GAMEPLAY**